ED: Special Education (EDSE)

 3 credits (3+0)

 Use of assessment information in making eligibility, program, and placement decisions for individuals with exceptional learning needs, including those from culturally and/or linguistically diverse backgrounds; basic terminology used in assessment; administration and interpretation of nonbiased formal and informal assessments; screening, pre-referral, referral, and classification procedures; use and limitations of assessment instruments.
+This course may be stacked with EDSE S610.

 Prerequisite: EDSE S482 or concurrent enrollment.

-EDSE S412 Curriculum and Strategies: Low incidence
+EDSE S412 Curriculum and Strategies: Low Incidence

 3 credits (3+0)

 Evidence-based strategies to individualize instruction for students with low-incidence disabilities; the development and implementation of Individualized Education Plans for students with intensive needs.
 Emphasizes functional academics and self-help skills.
+This course may be stacked with EDSE S612.

 Prerequisite: EDSE S410 or concurrent enrollment and passing Praxis Core exams (reading, writing, math).